ProjectBubblez/bubblez.js/DOCUMENTATION.md

 Valid options are:
 canary (true/false, standard is false): When set to true the canary api will be used.
 default (object): Default values to be used in other functions.
+verbose (true/false, standard is false): Show extra output, can be useful for debugging (not fully integrated)
+websocketurl (string): Overwrite the url Bubblez.js should use to contact the websocket
+apiurl (string): Overwrite the url Bubblez.js should use to contact the api
+disableWebsocket (true/false): Disable websocket functionality (recommended to be turned on while in non production ready commits)

 Valid default options are:
 locked (true/false): Locks the post making no-one able to reply